Piracetam for social anxiety

 Strokes can be caused by an interruption in cerebral blood flow.
 Starving parts of the brain of oxygen and glucose.
 This double-blind, placebo-controlled study was done with 24 stroke patients.
 One group received 2,400 mg of Piracetam twice daily, and the other a placebo.

 Before treatment, both groups were comparable in performance during language tasks.
-The study found that Piracetam improved recovery of various language functions.
+The study found that Piracetam treatment improved recovery of various language functions.
 And this effect was attributed to increased blood circulation to areas of the brain related to language.
 The placebo group showed very little improvement in areas of language.[xiii]

 How things go bad